Learn how to make lacy salt dough ornaments. Use a straw to make holes in your cut out ornaments for a lovely effect.

 Making homemade Christmas decorations is the perfect way to get into the holiday spirit.
 Salt dough ornaments are a holiday classic and there are a ton of ways you can make them.

 These lacy salt dough ornaments are as simple as can be.
 All you need to do is take a straw and poke some holes.
 Easy for little ones and fun for big kids, this is the perfect activity for any family looking to catch the Christmas spirit.

-I’m including my salt dough recipe at the end of the post, in case you want to give it a try!
-And for even more craft and ornament ideas, check out my post of 11 Salt Dough Crafts Kids Can Make!
+Be sure to check out our favorite salt dough recipe at the end to help you get started!
+And for even more craft and ornament ideas, check out 11 Salt Dough Crafts Kids Can Make!

-After a while the hole end gets too gunked up to use so I would turn the straw piece upside down, use the other side, then toss it and grab another.
-(I cut the straws into thirds first to reduce waste.)
+After a while, the straw end will get too difficult to use.
+Simply turn the straw piece upside down and use the other side.
+Then toss it and grab another.
+(Cut the straws into thirds to reduce waste!)

 - Bake the Ornaments

 Bake in a 275F oven for 2-3 hours or until the salt dough is hard, but not browned.
 Let cool completely.
 Then use ribbon or yarn to hang your ornaments.